-Depending on their M.A. thesis and their selected topic, students are expected to conduct an internship as a means of obtaining experience and practical knowledge relevant to their topic and future professional interests.
-Students must demonstrate that they can relate the experience and knowledge acquired during the internship to the appropriate theoretical framework.
-For specific requirements graduate students should check with the Program Directors of the selected Master's Programs.
+Internships are a means of obtaining experience and practical knowledge relevant to thesis topics and future professional interests.
+To successfully complete an internship, students must demonstrate that they can relate the experience and knowledge acquired during the internship to the appropriate theoretical framework.
+For specific requirements, graduate students should check with their Program Directors.
 A formal agreement between AUR and the internship site organization is required before a placement can begin.
 If the internship takes place outside of Italy students will need to buy their own insurance.